prof-rossetti/georgetown-opim-557-201810/projects/exec-dash.md

 ### Calculation Requirements

-Using whatever MS Excel and/or Visual Basic Programming capabilities you would like, the program should somehow process and aggregate the raw data into various summary tables, charts, and graphs.
+Using whatever MS Excel and/or VBA programming capabilities you would like, the program should somehow process and aggregate the raw data into various summary tables, charts, and graphs.
 The comprehensiveness and accuracy of these aggregations, calculations, and representations comprises the "Calculation Requirements" grade.

 ### Information Output Requirements